Thorn (organization): Programming

 Thorn works with a group of technology partners who serve the organization as members of the Technology Task Force.
 The goal of the program includes developing technological barriers and initiatives to ensure the safety of children online and deter sexual predators on the Internet.
 Various corporate members of the task force include Facebook, Google, Irdeto, Microsoft, Mozilla, Palantir, Salesforce Foundation, Symantec, and Twitter.

 Following the organizational change in November 2012, Kutcher and Moore made the following statement regarding the overall focus on technology:

 For the past three years we have focused our work broadly on combating child sex trafficking.
 It has become crystal clear in our efforts that technology plays an increasingly large role in this crime and in the sexual exploitation of children overall.
 We believe that the technology-driven aspect of these crimes demands its own attention and investment.

 As of July 2013, Thorn is in talks with leading internet companies (Facebook, Microsoft, Google, Twitter and at least three others) to collaborate on creating a database of millions of child abuse images on the web.

 Corporate partners

 Organizations that partner with Thorn in addressing child sex slavery include Polaris Project, Girls Educational and Mentoring Services, the National Center for Missing & Exploited Children.

 Thorn has partnered with the McCain Institute.

 Notable supporters

 The following are notable individuals from the film, television, and sports industries that support the work and mission of Thorn.

+Criticism

+Netzpolitik.org and the investigative platform Follow the Money criticize that "Thorn has blurred the line between advocacy for children’s rights and its own interest as a vendor of scanning software."
+The possible conflict of interest has also been picked up by Balkan Insight, Le Monde, and El Diario.
+A documentary by the German public-service television broadcaster ZDF criticizes Thorn’s influence on the legislative process of the European Union for a law from which Thorn would profit financially.
+A move of a former member of Europol to Thorn has been found to be maladministration by the European Ombudsman Emily O'Reilly.